 Sri Lanka is an island nation in South Asia, officially known as the Democratic Socialist Republic of Sri Lanka.
 Maldives, India, and Sri Lanka are all neighbors on the sea.
 The island's maximum length, width, and land areas are 435 km and 240 km, respectively.
 The finest tea, rubber, coconut, and exotic spices are all produced in Sri Lanka.

 Colombo is the country's largest city and financial hub, while Sri Jayawardenepura Kotte is its legislative capital.
 With a population of about 22 million, Sri Lanka is multinational.
 It is home to many different cultures, languages, and ethnic groups.
-Smaller ethnic groups exist that includes the Burghers and Malays from Southeast Asia.
+Smaller ethnic groups exist that include the Burghers and Malays from Southeast Asia.

 History: